sridhar051/TasteGPT-Personalized-Recipe-Generator-Using-LLM-s/README.md

 # TasteGPT: Personalized Recipe Generator using LLMs

 This repository contains a Jupyter notebook demonstrating how to build a personalized recipe generator powered by Large Language Models (LLMs).
-The notebook walks through setting up dependencies, connecting to various APIs, and evaluating generated recipes.
+The notebook walks through setting up dependencies, connecting to APIs, and evaluating generated recipes.

 ## Getting Started

 1. **Install dependencies**

-   Create a Python environment and install required packages:

    ```bash
    pip install -r requirements.txt